MartinDebus/databricks-simple-python-logger/README.md

 To get the full context, please read the full blog posts:

 - [Part 1: Deliver Cluster Logs to a Volume](https://www.thelakehousepath.com/p/simple-python-logger-framework-for-databricks-part1?r=58nu1d)
-- Part 2: Create a Python Databricks Logger -
+- Part 2: Create a Python Databricks Logger
+- Part 3: Analyze Cluster Log Files in Databricks SQL (will be published 2025/11/06)